Land mine: Definition

-In the Anti-Personnel Mine Ban Convention (also known as the "Ottawa Treaty") and the "Protocol on Mines, Booby-Traps and Other Devices", a mine is defined as a "munition designed to be placed under, on or near the ground or other surface area and to be exploded by the presence, proximity or contact of a person or vehicle".
+The Anti-Personnel Mine Ban Convention (also known as the Ottawa Treaty) and the Protocol on Mines, Booby-Traps and Other Devices define a mine as a "munition designed to be placed under, on or near the ground or other surface area and to be exploded by the presence, proximity or contact of a person or vehicle".
 Similar in function is the booby-trap, which the protocol defines as "any device or material which is designed, constructed or adapted to kill or injure and which functions unexpectedly when a person disturbs or approaches an apparently harmless object or performs an apparently safe act".
 Such actions might include opening a door or picking up an object.
 Normally, mines are mass-produced and placed in groups, while booby traps are improvised and deployed one at a time.
-Also, booby traps can be non-explosive devices such as punji sticks.
+Booby traps can also be non-explosive devices such as punji sticks.
 Overlapping both categories is the improvised explosive device (IED), which is "a device placed or fabricated in an improvised manner incorporating explosive material, destructive, lethal, noxious, incendiary, pyrotechnic materials or chemicals designed to destroy, disfigure, distract or harass.
 They may incorporate military stores, but are normally devised from non-military components."
 Some meet the definition of mines or booby traps and are also referred to as "improvised", "artisanal" or "locally manufactured" mines.
 Other types of IED are remotely activated, so are not considered mines.

 Remotely delivered mines are dropped from aircraft or carried by devices such as artillery shells or rockets.
-Another type of remotely delivered explosive is the cluster munition, a device that releases several sub munitions ("bomblets") over a large area.
+Another type of remotely delivered explosive is the cluster munition, a device that releases several submunitions ("bomblets") over a large area.
 The use, transfer, production, and stockpiling of cluster munitions is prohibited by the international CCM treaty.
 If bomblets do not explode, they are referred to as unexploded ordnance (UXO), along with unexploded artillery shells and other explosive devices that were not manually placed (that is, mines and booby traps are not UXOs).
 Explosive remnants of war (ERW) include UXOs and abandoned explosive ordnance (AXO), devices that were never used and were left behind after a conflict.

-Land mines are divided into two types: anti-tank mines, which are designed to disable tanks or other vehicles; and anti-personnel mines, which are designed to injure or kill people.

 History

 The history of land mines can be divided into three main phases: In the ancient world, buried spikes provided many of the same functions as modern mines.
 Mines using gunpowder as the explosive were used from the Ming dynasty to the American Civil War.
-Subsequently, high explosives were developed and used in land mines.
+Subsequently, high explosives were developed for use in land mines.